Senate Republicans push to confirm court pick Barrett despite Trump's COVID-19 status

-WASHINGTON (Reuters) - Senate Republicans said on Friday they will press forward with the confirmation process for Supreme Court nominee Amy Coney Barrett despite President Donald Trump’s positive COVID-19 test, with Judiciary Committee hearings still set to begin on Oct.
+WASHINGTON (Reuters) - Senate Republicans said on Friday they will carry on with the confirmation process for U.S. Supreme Court nominee Amy Coney Barrett despite President Donald Trump’s positive COVID-19 test, with Judiciary Committee hearings still set to begin on Oct.
 12.

+“I think we can move forward,” Senate Majority Leader Mitch McConnell told radio talk show host Hugh Hewitt, even as senior Democrats urged caution.

 “Full steam ahead,” an aide to Judiciary Committee Chairman Lindsey Graham told Reuters when asked if the schedule for hearings due to begin on Oct.
 12 could change.

+University of Notre Dame President John Jenkins, who attended the White House Rose Garden announcement of Barrett’s nomination last Saturday, also tested positive after regular contact with an infected colleague, the university said.

 Barrett, who was last with Trump on Saturday, has tested negative for the coronavirus and is following government guidelines on social distancing and other best practices, according to a White House official.
-Barrett was last with Trump on Saturday when he nominated her, and has been meeting with individual senators on Capitol Hill this week, accompanied by Vice President Mike Pence, who has also tested negative.
+Barrett was last with Trump on Saturday when he nominated her.
+She was accompanied by Vice President Mike Pence, who has also tested negative, in her meetings with senators.

-McConnell described the Senate’s decision on whether to confirm Barrett as being “front and center for the American people” and said the Senate would act after a committee recommendation due on Oct.
+McConnell described the Senate’s decision on whether to confirm Barrett as being “front and center for the American people” and said the chamber would act after a Judiciary Committee vote due on Oct.
 22. Republicans control the Senate with a 53-47 majority, and Barrett’s confirmation seems to be a virtual lock despite opposition from Democrats.

 Democrats have said the vacancy should be filled by the winner of the presidential election, a view shared by a majority of Americans in recent opinion polls.
 McConnell in 2016 refused to have the Senate consider Democratic President Barack Obama’s Supreme Court nominee Merrick Garland, saying such action should not be taken during an election year.